Sustainability-related disclosures

 No significant harm to the sustainable investment objective

-Through a structured assessment process, issuers are assessed against several factors to ensure that the issuers included in the investment universe do not cause significant harm to the sustainable investment objective.
+Through a structured assessment process, we ensure that the issuers included in the investment universe do not cause significant harm to the sustainable investment objective.
 This includes assessing that:

 Sustainable investment objective of the financial product

-The objective of the fund is to achieve an attractive level of total return (income plus capital appreciation) predominantly from the high yield fixed income market through investment in issuers directly or indirectly exposed to the real estate sector that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
+The objective of the fund is to achieve an attractive level of total return (income plus capital appreciation) from the high yield fixed income market through investment in issuers that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
+The SDGs are a globally recognized framework for designing a future where economic growth does not compromise the safekeeping of the environment and the well-being of people and societies.

 Meaningfulness is built on three core pillars that describe the characteristics of the issuers the fund will invest in: